College Scholarship Program for High School Seniors

 Whether you are new to college, looking for a new career or enhancing your current career, a community college scholarship from the Carteret-Craven Electric Foundation can help you meet your education goals.

-The foundation will award scholarships valued at up to $1,000 each to four local community college students entering college in the fall of 2020.
-Details and the application will be available later in the year.
+The foundation will award scholarships valued at up to $1,000 each to four local community college students that are attending or plan to attend community college in the fall of 2024.

-Two students at Carteret Community College and two at Craven Community College can earn $250 a semester for a total of four semesters of study.
+Four students can earn $250 a semester for a total of four semesters of study.
 Scholarships will be awarded according to need (75 percent) and merit (25 percent).
 To be eligible, the applicant must live at a residence that is served by Carteret-Craven Electric Cooperative.

-Since 2005, the foundation has awarded $54,000 in community college scholarships to 54 deserving students.
+Since 2005, the foundation has awarded more than $64,000 in community college scholarships to students in Carteret and Craven counties.